inoftrobinson/inoft_vocal_framework/README.md

 # Inoft Vocal Framework
  ## Create Alexa Skills, Google Actions and Samsung Bixby Capsules with the same codebase.
 In Python !

+ ### The example do not show how to deploy the skill (in Lambda, API Gateway and the Javascript files for bixby).
+I'm soon going to make videos in french and english to explain how to use the framework, and deploy a skill accross a platform.
+Then at some point there will be the CLI for auto-deployment ;)

  This repo is still under developpement, not everything is implemented.
 Yet you can see for the dates of releases, it will be soon.

  The main framework is constructed, i have build it so that it will be extremly fast and easy to add or change features in the platforms, or even add new platforms !

- #### This code makes both an Alexa Skill and a Google Action, and its Pythonic !
+ #### This code makes an Alexa Skill, a Google Action and a Bixby Capsule, and its Pythonic !

  ```
 from inoft_vocal_framework.skill_builder.inoft_skill_builder import (InoftSkill,